20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 1. When the player who is taking his turn is finished he/she will tell everyone that the round is ending and everyone will need to quickly finish building.

-1. You may not build while a player is rolling the dice or immediately afterwards.
+1. You may not build while a player is rolling the dice or immediately afterward.

 1. When the dice is rolled you must first check if a 7 was rolled.
 (If it’s a seven players may have to discard cards)